-The sequence of issuing PP instruction is: CS# goes low \rightarrow send PP instruction code \rightarrow 3-byte address on SI \rightarrow at least 1-byte on data on SI \rightarrow CS# goes high.
+The sequence of issuing PP instruction is: CS# goes low \rightarrow sending PP instruction code \rightarrow 3-byte address on SI \rightarrow at least 1-byte on data on SI \rightarrow CS# goes high.

-The CS# must be kept to low during the whole Page Program cycle; The CS# must go high exactly at the byte boundary(the latest eighth bit of data being latched in), otherwise the instruction will be rejected and will not be executed.
+The CS# must be kept to low during the whole Page Program cycle; The CS# must go high exactly at the byte boundary (the latest eighth bit of data being latched in), otherwise the instruction will be rejected and will not be executed.

 The self-timed Page Program Cycle time (tPP) is initiated as soon as Chip Select (CS#) goes high.
 The Write in Progress (WIP) bit still can be checked while the Page Program cycle is in progress.
 The WIP sets during the tPP timing, and clears when Page Program Cycle is completed, and the Write Enable Latch (WEL) bit is cleared.
-If the page is protected by BP bits (WPSEL=0; Block Protect Mode) or SPB (WPSEL=1; Individual Sector Protect Mode), the Page Program (PP) instruction will not be executed.
+If the Block is protected by BP bits (WPSEL=0; Block Lock (BP) protection mode) or SPB/DPB (WPSEL=1; Individual Sector protection mode) the Page Program (PP) instruction will not be executed.